Shareholder Dispute Solicitors

 Potential claims available in a shareholder dispute

-The types of claims we can deal with include:
+The types of court claims we deal with include :-

 - Seeking a declaration from the court

 Discover more about a few of the recent shareholder dispute matters we’ve dealt with, the background situation, the advice we gave and the outcome, by reading some of these case studies :-